Product Name: ZacksTrade

 ZacksTrade is a discount broker run by the team behind Zacks.com.
 ZacksTrade offers a variety of compelling tool.
 The question is – how do they compare to other prominent brokers in the space?

 ZacksTrade has an unusual commission schedule for options.
-The first contract in a trade is $3, and each additional derivative is 75¢.
-Amazingly, there is no charge at all for assignments or exercises.
+The first contract in a trade is $1, and each additional derivative is 75¢.
+There is no charge at all for assignments or exercising your options.

 The order ticket has color-coded buy and sell choices.
 There are several order types, including trailing, stop, and on-close.

-I was much more impressed with the desktop platform’s research tools.
-There’s a bond scanner, Level II quotes, option chains with a strategy builder, a volatility lab, and other powerful tools.
+The desktop software also offers a bond scanner, Level II quotes, option chains with a strategy builder, a volatility lab, and other powerful tools.
 These can be really useful depending on your strategy, although all of the tools require some time to get used to them.

 Executions and Routes

-Both the browser and desktop platforms offer direct-access routing.
-SMART is the default choice, but this can be changed to ARCA, NYSE, IEX, VWAP, BEX, and several others.
+Both the browser and desktop platforms offer direct-access order routing.
+SMART is the default choice, but this can be changed to ARCA, NYSE, IEX, VWAP, or BEX.

 Since Zacks Trade isn’t the cheapest discount broker overall, it’s best suited for very specific purposes.
-Equity traders who place a lot of orders of less than 500 shares will benefit from the brokerage firm’s commission schedule and technology.
-Option traders who exercise frequently or expect assignments will also find a good home here.
+Equity traders who place a lot of orders of less than 500 shares can benefit from the brokerage firm’s commission schedule.
+In addition, option traders who exercise frequently or expect assignments will also find a good home here.
 If you need to place broker-assisted trades, Zacks Trade is one of the few brokers that will let you do that for free.